Animal Responsibility Bylaw

 Cat owners need to realise that they have to be accountable for their cat’s activities in the same way a dog owner is...if they can’t, or won’t, they need to keep the animal indoors or be prepared to pay fines!
 And the City of Nanaimo needs to ensure that the resulting by-law is actually enforced.

-JEBrook over 3 years ago
+JEBrook almost 4 years ago

 I think if you are going to have a bylaw, that it should be enforced and enforceable.
 I don't agree with the last item on the bulleted list above simply because you don't actually enforce "dog on leash" bylaws.
 X-times daily dogs are off-leash in parks and trails, dog owners are leaving their dogs feces behind... neatly scooped into a bag on the trail.
 Those are my thoughts.

-Salish Kat over 3 years ago
+Salish Kat almost 4 years ago

 A dog must be leashed, under control and not allowed to roam freely.
 Why should a cat be any different?
 Roaming cats are a scourge and owners and “victims” should be given the tools to deal with them accordingly.
 Dead birds near feeders.
 Noxious urine sprayed on patio furniture, BBQs, walls etc. Fecal matter in flower beds and vegetable gardens.
 Obnoxious caterwauling at all hours of the night.
 It isn’t very difficult to prove beyond a doubt the culprit in these matters.
 This decision only requires a modicum of common sense.
 Hopefully council shows that in this bylaw.

-The Man over 3 years ago
+The Man almost 4 years ago

 I'm responding to the question asking residents how they feel about roaming cats: